mindsbackyard/galvanic-test/Readme.md

 In that case the test will succeed if **any** parameterisation fails.
 To assert that all parameterisation fail it's recommended to use `assert_that!(..., panics)` from the `galvanic-assert` crate to treat panicking like a regular behaviour.

+Further `#[should_panic(expected = "message")]` currently is not supported for tests with fixtures as the test output is modified to include information about the failing fixture parameterision.

 ### Enabling Galvanic-mock integration
 If you want to use **galvanic-mock** integration (only available on nightly) then add
 ```Rust